imcmurray/nvidia-fan-curve/README.md

 my $timetosleep=15;
 ```

-I also assume that you have already already installed the Nvidia drivers and have set them up accordingly.
+I also assume that you have already installed the Nvidia drivers and have set them up accordingly.
 If you're simply ramping up your fans to 100% then this could save you a few watts of power buy adjusting and maintaining a desired temperature.
 Lower wattage means more profit.

 Your feedback is greatly appreciate.